Partial Wasserstein Covering: Partial Wasserstein covering problem

 One may wonder why we use the partial Wasserstein divergence in Eq.\eqref{eq:selection} instead of the standard Wasserstein distance.
-This is because the asymmetry in the conditions of the partial Wasserstein divergence (described in Sect.~\ref{sec:pre-pwass}) enables us to extract only the parts with a density lower than that of the application dataset, whereas the standard Wasserstein distance becomes large for parts with sufficient density in the development dataset.
+This is because the asymmetry in the conditions of the partial Wasserstein divergence enables us to extract only the parts with a density lower than that of the application dataset, whereas the standard Wasserstein distance becomes large for parts with sufficient density in the development dataset.
+Furthermore, the guaranteed approximation algorithms that we describe later can be utilized only for the partial Wasserstein divergence version.